Monday,

 Wet Chemical Fire Extinguisher

-wet chemical fire extinguishers
+wet chemical fire extinguisher with yellow label

 Source: UltraFire